maurya-rohit/Scene-Graph-For-Videos/README.md

 # Scene-Graph-For-Videos

-Our KERN model is based on the KERN(insert link) but we have modified the code for our custom image.
+Our KERN model is based on the [KERN](https://github.com/yuweihao/KERNk) but we have modified the code for our custom image.
 Look into our blog post for detailed changes.
 Our Caption_Model is based on the text-summarization-tensorflow(insert link).

 # SetUp
 First Setup the Kern according to the original website.